Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

 International students studying this program on campus are required to enrol full time to comply with their student visa requirements and complete their study in the standard minimum program duration.
 International students requiring enrolment advice should review the program plan corresponding to the semester and year of commencement and can contact their Program Advisor at ProgramAdvice@newcastle.edu.au

-- 50 units of core Global Indigenous Studies courses
+- 120 units of Core courses

 Students are advised to read their program handbook information in conjunction with the program plans for course sequence/enrolment advice.
 Please refer to the Program Plan for the year that you commenced, or transitioned into, this program - Program Plans are available above.